Super Nin-e Sisters (or, as the game constantly tells you, SUPER nin-e SISTERS) is a...

 [There's not a lot I know about video games beyond the early 1980s.
 This may come as a surprise to you, seeing as I edit this website, but it's true.
 Sure, I've got fond memories of Advanced Lawnmower Simulator on the Speccy and I once beat the writer at more than a few rounds of Fighting Vipers (in fact, that's how I got this job in the first place) but outside that and what I learn from editing this shit-pile, I'm really not an expert.
 One of the few things I do know, however, is that Super Mario Bros. is a fucking great game, and now I've played Super Nin-e Sisters, I also know that everything that doesn't suck in this universe will, at some point, be forced to suck against its will.
 This horrid little turd of a game is Super Mario Bros. as re-interpreted with anthropomorphic representations of operating systems.
 Seriously, the majority of the levels steal their layout from SMB and the basics are identical.
 Everything else is just a mess.]

 [Now, the very first time I played this game, shortly after elbowing my idiot writer slave away from his laptop and stealing his chair and after selecting my 'character' (your choices include 'blue-haired anime girl' and 'blue-haired anime girl with cat ears'- according to the writer, 'they control differently, just like Mario and Luigi in blah blah blah I'm an incompetent nit-wit who shouldn't be let out of my cage'.
 OK, he might not have said that last part), I started playing and something went wrong.
 My character frog-marched her way into the nearest enemy, completely out of my control.
 See, you can choose to play this game with the keyboard, like a normal human being, or the mouse, which is what I'd picked by mistake.
 Move the cursor in front of her and your little girl moves forward, place it below her and she crouches, and you use your two buttons to run and jump.
 I'd like you to think about that for a second- a platformer controller with the mouse.
-Christ, how dumb is that?
+Christ, what the fuck is that?
 It doesn't even work very well, as if you get in the top half of the screen, your character's gonna duck, and forget about moving with any kind of accuracy.
 If I wanted to play a game I couldn't control I'd just get a fucking Wii.]

 [Oh, and before I forget, Lord help you if you say 'but it's a parody of Super Mario Bros.!' because that shit doesn't fly with me.
 A game parody doesn't work when the game itself fucking sucks!
 My area of expertise is b-movies, and in the world of cinema, you can make fun of shit movies really easy because they don't require anything from you other than eyes and ears.
 You don't see anyone doing silly commentary over a shit game while screaming "Hohoho, look how terribly this game controls!
 Isn't this fucking hilarious, you guys?
 Huh?!"
 No, it doesn't work like that- except, perhaps, on YouTube where people don't have any fucking standards anyway- because bad games are bad to watch and play.]